 Pupils will be considered for examination access arrangements where appropriate and in line with the JCQ Regulations and Guidance for such provision.
-It must be noted that the pupils will not be awarded 25% extra time based purely on English not being their first language.
-A bilingual dictionary and a small percentage of extra time (10%) may be awarded where a pupil meets all the criteria outlined in the JCQ Access Arrangements and Reasonable Adjustments guide 2021-2022 (see 5.18 pages 71-72).
+It must be noted that the pupils will not automatically be awarded 25% extra time based purely on English not being their first language.

+A bilingual dictionary and 25% extra time a small percentage of extra time (25%) may be awarded where a pupil meets all the criteria outlined in the JCQ Access Arrangements and Reasonable Adjustments guide 2023-2024 (see 5.18).